Black Friday | 25% off online accounting for 6 months!

 Some employers may just risk their staff working more than 48 hours per week (without a valid opt-out) as the ‘risk’ of staff bringing claims as their employer is in breach of the WTR may be small.

-This ruling does not mean staff will get paid more for their overall time, this ruling is about health and safety only.
-Trade Unions are now demanding that workers get paid for this travelling time and it is obvious workers will demand more pay, but employers may not need to agree to this.
+This ruling doesn’t mean staff will get paid more for their overall time – it’s all about health and safety.
+Trade Unions are now demanding that workers get paid for this travelling time and it’s obvious workers will demand more pay, but employers may not need to agree to this.

-The UK’s National Minimum Wage legislation is a UK law and is not imposed by Europe, as there is no European right to a national minimum wage.
+The UK’s National Minimum Wage legislation is a UK law and isn’t imposed by Europe, as there’s no European right to a National Minimum Wage.

 The NMW says that workers must be paid at least the NMW for all the hours they work.
-However, the NMW legislation currently says that travel time to work or, to a customers premises, at the beginning and the end of the day does NOT count as ‘time work’ and so is not included in the NMW calculation.
+However, the legislation currently says that travel time to work, or to a customer’s premises, at the beginning and the end of the day doesn’t count as ‘time work’, so isn’t included in the NMW calculation.

-Watch this space for future developments as the NMW and WTR laws often interact with each other (and are confused with each other) and there may be pressure on NMW legislation to change in future.
+Watch this space for future developments as the NMW and WTR laws often interact with each other (and confuse each other).
+There may be pressure on NMW legislation to change in future.

 If you are an Employer and need ongoing professional help with any staff/freelance issues then talk to Lesley at The HR Kiosk – a Human Resources Consultancy for small businesses – our fees are low to reflect the pressures on small businesses and you can hire us for as much time as you need.

 Please note that the advice given on this website and by our Advisors is guidance only and cannot be taken as an authoritative or current interpretation of the law.
 It can also not be seen as specific advice for individual cases.
 Please also note that there are differences in legislation in Northern Ireland.